 10. The Magic Horse of Han Gan by Chen Jiang Hong

-I chose this picture book as much for gorgeous traditional Chinese paintings as for the story which is about the life of painter Han Gan, who lived in China 1,200 ears ago.
+I chose this picture book as much for gorgeous traditional Chinese paintings as for the story which is about the life of painter Han Gan, who lived in China 1,200 years ago.
 The myth is that he is a such a great painter of horses that one of his paintings comes to life. [picture book, ages 5-8]

 9. Beautiful Warrior: The Legend of the Nun’s Kung Fu by Emily Arnold McCully